LLM Programs in Australia 2025: Top Universities, Admissions, Fees & Jobs Opportunities

 LLM Australia Fees

-Based on the credit points as proposed for the LLM course structure by each of the Australian Universities, fees are calculated.
-International students might have to pay more or less depending on cases they might have to take up extra courses to bridge the gap while pursuing a Master of Laws from Australia.
+Fees are calculated based on the credit points proposed for the LLM course structure by each Australian university.
+International students might have to pay more or less, depending on the cases; they might have to take up extra courses to bridge the gap while pursuing a Master of Laws from Australia.
 However, an indicative set of LLM fees has been given in the table below:

 LLM Universities in Australia |